mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

             -   [Conceptualising AT via foundational theory - FOR CHAP 3 INTRO](#conceptualising-at-via-foundational-theory---for-chap-3-intro)
     -   [Methodology of this study](#methodology-of-this-study)
-        -   [The guiding principles of DBR, and expansive learning and formative interventions within an AT framework](#the-guiding-principles-of-dbr-and-expansive-learning-and-formative-interventions-within-an-at-framework)
         -   [Briefly defining terms -
             DBR](#briefly-defining-terms---dbr)
         -   [Briefly defining terms - Formative
             Intervention](#briefly-defining-terms---formative-intervention)
         -   [the alignment of DBR and Formative Intervention](#the-alignment-of-dbr-and-formative-intervention)
+        -   [The guiding principles of DBR, and expansive learning and formative interventions within an AT framework](#the-guiding-principles-of-dbr-and-expansive-learning-and-formative-interventions-within-an-at-framework)
         -   [Guiding principles of this study's methdological approach](#guiding-principles-of-this-studys-methdological-approach)
             -   [Principle: Mutuality](#principle-mutuality)
             -   [Principle: The importance of context](#principle-the-importance-of-context)
             -   [Principle: Finding suitable units of analysis by focusing on objects of activity](#principle-finding-suitable-units-of-analysis-by-focusing-on-objects-of-activity)
-        -   [Principle: Identifying areas of conflict and contradictions between activity system elements.](#principle-identifying-areas-of-conflict-and-contradictions-between-activity-system-elements.)
-        -   [Principle : Utility of research - overcoming the tension between the rich context and generalisation of results](#principle-utility-of-research---overcoming-the-tension-between-the-rich-context-and-generalisation-of-results)
+            -   [Principle : Utility of research - overcoming the
+                tension between the rich context and generalisation of results](#principle-utility-of-research---overcoming-the-tension-between-the-rich-context-and-generalisation-of-results)
             -   [Principle : Researcher take and active interventionist approach](#principle-researcher-take-and-active-interventionist-approach)
             -   [Principle: Analysis of activity system through